 Personal injury law is the legal field that deals with any injury to the body, either physically or emotionally, caused to a person through the negligent actions of a different party.
-Personal injury law is meant to help people involved in accidents that weren’t their fault to recover compensation for their damages.
+Personal injury law is a legal system meant to help people involved in accidents that weren’t their fault to recover compensation for their damages.

-If you or a loved one suffered an injury following an accident in Georgia, you will likely face an uphill battle with expenses and medical treatment, as well as a difficult road to recovery, not to mention a hard blow to the lifestyle you had before the accident.
+If you or a loved one suffered an injury following an accident in Georgia, you will likely face an uphill battle with expenses and medical bills for treatment, as well as a difficult road to recovery, not to mention the financial difficulties and a hard blow to the lifestyle you had before the accident.

 You might no longer be able to go to work, pay your bills, and all this can easily be overwhelming.
-If the accident was not your fault, then the negligent party should be responsible for providing you with compensation.
+If the accident was not your fault, then your insurance claims the negligent party should be responsible for providing you with compensation.
 A Douglasville personal injury lawyer can help make sure you get the justice and compensation you need.

-At Hartley, Rowe & Fowler, our local injury attorneys have extensive experience handling all kinds of personal injury claims throughout Georgia.
+At Hartley, Rowe & Fowler, our local and experienced personal injury lawyer, attorneys have extensive experience handling all kinds of personal injury claims throughout Georgia.
 We take pride in helping people and families whose loved ones were injured or killed through the negligence of another person.

 What Should I Do After an Injury?

 Suffering an injury is stressful and can leave you feeling overwhelmed.
 This checklist will help you in the event of an accident.

 Seek Medical Attention and Keep Records of All Treatment